 cellphones because some amateur radio transmissions may also pose risks to

 The Federal Communications Commission has

 equipment and cellphones.
-Amateur radio operators are required to
+Most amateur radio operators are required to

 the standards.
 Are they adequate to protect public health?

-By 2015, the FCC and other regulatory bodies all over the world were considering
+The FCC and other regulatory bodies all over the world have been

 effects of EMFs.

 By 2021 more than 250 EMF scientists from

 44 countries signed an appeal to the United Nations, the World Health